• Skip to primary navigation

 • Place apple slices on a microwave safe plate or pie dish, cover and microwave on high for 3 minutes, or until apples are slightly tender and pliable.
 Drizzle with brandy and lemon juice and let cool for 15 minutes.

-• Place ¾ cup of gluten-free flour blend, almond flour, 1 cup of sugar, baking powder, salt and xanthan gum in a large mixing bowl.
+• Place ¾ cup of gluten-free flour blend, almond flour, 1 cup of sugar, baking powder, salt and xanthan gum (if using) in a large mixing bowl.
 Whisk to combine.
 Add one egg, oil, milk and vanilla extract and whisk until smooth.
 Scoop out one cup of the batter and place in another medium bowl.

 • Add egg yolks to the larger portion of the batter and whisk to combine.
 Fold in the cooled apple slices and pour mixture into the prepared pan, smoothing the top with an offset (or rubber) spatula.